 Parent Company’s Support and Resources Have Contributed to Significant Growth While AVAD’s Personal Approach to Business Remains the Same

 Expansion has not been limited to the increase in the number of distribution centers – AVAD has grown and refined itself throughout all aspects of operation.
-Substantial increases to total staffing has enhanced dealer service; a large number of important new brands have been added to the available product line-up — including Toshiba, JVC, iPort, Niveus Media, Gefen, Niles, Goo Systems-Visual Reality and OmniMount.
-AVAD’s Dealer to Builder program — which brings together builders and electronic system integrators for the mutual benefit of addressing the burgeoning demand for sophisticated home technology systems — has been expanded substantially, with thousands of new installations underway.
+Substantial increases to total staffing have enhanced dealer service; a large number of important new brands have been added to the available product line-up — including Toshiba, JVC, iPort, Niveus Media, Gefen, Niles, Goo Systems and OmniMount.
+AVAD’s Dealer to Builder program — which brings together builders and system integrators for their mutual benefit to address the burgeoning demand for sophisticated home technology systems — has been expanded substantially, with thousands of new installations underway.

-Additionally, AVAD has been able to offer more educational training to the industry, such as CEDIA Installer Certification classes, designer ‘Boot Camps’ and more overall product training classes on a day-to-day basis to AVAD dealers in locations across the United States.
+Additionally, AVAD has been able to offer more educational training to the industry, such as CEDIA installer classes, designer ‘Boot Camps’ and more overall product training classes on a day-to-day basis to AVAD dealers in locations across the United States.

 In Brief: Release Summary